Skip to content

 type string A class name to apply as the admonition type.

-attrs string A string that defines attributes for the outer, wrapper element.
+attrs dictionary A dictionary that defines attributes for the outer, wrapper element.